What is wanting, anyway?

 But then I didn’t.

-I had passed to me again Rilke’s poem that says I circle around God, around the primordial tower / I’ve been circling for thousands of years, and I remembered that sometimes what looks like quitting is just meaningfully resting, or doing something else.
+I had passed to me again some Rilke* and I remembered that sometimes what looks like quitting is just meaningfully resting, or doing something else.

 And just so you know, I had coffee when I woke up today.